splunk/observability-workshop/content/en/imt/docs/gdi/nginx.md

 ---
-title: Deploying NGINX in K3s - Lab Summary
+title: Deploying NGINX in K3s
 linkTitle: Deploy and Monitor NGIX
-weight: 3
+weight: 2
 ---

 * Deploy a NGINX ReplicaSet into your K3s cluster and confirm the discovery of your NGINX deployment.
 * Run a load test to create metrics and confirm them streaming into Splunk Observability Cloud!